rbonghi/jetson_stats/README.md

 # Jetson stats
 **Welcome in the Jetson setup configurator** - Visit the [Official website](http://rnext.it/project/jetson-easy/) or read the [Wiki](https://github.com/rbonghi/jetson_stat/wiki)

-The idea of this project is automatically update and setup your [NVIDIA Jetson][NVIDIA Jetson] [Xavier, TX2i, TX2, TX1, TK1] embedded board without wait a lot of time.
+The idea of this project is automatically update and setup your [NVIDIA Jetson][NVIDIA Jetson] [Nano, Xavier, TX2i, TX2, TX1, TK1] embedded board without wait a lot of time.

 ## [**jtop**][jtop]
 A Dynamic interface where is showed the status of your [NVIDIA Jetson][NVIDIA Jetson].
 CPU, RAM, GPU status and frequency and other...